 Why Does a Dual Diagnosis Develop?

 It’s difficult in most cases to determine which came first, the mental health issues or the addiction.
 A mental health condition can develop from someone using drugs or alcohol, which results in psychiatric symptoms.
 On the other hand, a mental health condition could have been pre-existing.
 This can lead to drug or alcohol abuse behavior because the person was seeking symptom relief.
-In either scenario, all addiction and mental health issues need to be treated for successful recovery.
+In either scenario, all addiction and mental health issues need to be treated for a successful recovery.

 What Happens in a Dual Diagnosis Treatment Center?